YallappaH/orgchartnextgen/README.md

 This is the main component that displays the interactive org chart and filtering controls.

 - **orgChartNextGen.html**
   Contains the markup for the interactive department legend, filter controls (Hide Contractors, Pending Training with count, and Training Course dropdown) and renders the org chart on the left along with a detail panel on the right.
-  **Path:** `OrgChartNextGen/force-app/main/default/lwc/orgChartNextGen/orgChartNextGen.html`

 - **orgChartNextGen.js**
   Loads employee data via Apex, builds the full organization tree while preserving the original order, computes direct report counts, and applies filters based on the user's selections.
 Includes methods for handling interactive department legend clicks.
-  **Path:** `OrgChartNextGen/force-app/main/default/lwc/orgChartNextGen/orgChartNextGen.js`

 - **orgChartNextGen.css**
   Provides styling for layout, ensuring horizontal scrolling for the org chart, proper spacing of filter controls, styling for the detail panel, and the interactive department color legend.
-  **Path:** `OrgChartNextGen/force-app/main/default/lwc/orgChartNextGen/orgChartNextGen.css`

 #### orgNodeNextGen

 This component renders an individual node (employee) of the org chart.
 It supports collapsible subtrees and different layouts for subordinates (horizontal for the top layers and vertical for deeper layers or for specific employees).

 - **orgNodeNextGen.html**
   Template for displaying the node content (profile image and employee name) and its subordinates.
-  **Path:** `OrgChartNextGen/force-app/main/default/lwc/orgNodeNextGen/orgNodeNextGen.html`

 - **orgNodeNextGen.js**
   Contains the logic for handling node clicks (to select an employee), toggling collapse/expand of subordinates, and determining if the subordinates should be displayed horizontally or vertically.
 Includes methods for handling selection styling.
-  **Path:** `OrgChartNextGen/force-app/main/default/lwc/orgNodeNextGen/orgNodeNextGen.js`

 - **orgNodeNextGen.css**
   Styles individual nodes, the layout for horizontal and vertical subordinate presentation, connector lines between nodes, and department-specific colors.
-  **Path:** `OrgChartNextGen/force-app/main/default/lwc/orgNodeNextGen/orgNodeNextGen.css`

 #### employeeDetailNextGen

 This component shows detailed information about a selected employee.

 - **employeeDetailNextGen.html**
   Contains the markup for the detail view, including profile image, name, title, department, email, direct reports count, and a list of pending training courses (with due dates, color coding, and emojis).
-  **Path:** `OrgChartNextGen/force-app/main/default/lwc/employeeDetailNextGen/employeeDetailNextGen.html`

 - **employeeDetailNextGen.js**
   JavaScript that exposes the employee attribute to the template and calculates training statistics.
-  **Path:** `OrgChartNextGen/force-app/main/default/lwc/employeeDetailNextGen/employeeDetailNextGen.js`

 - **employeeDetailNextGen.css**
   Provides styles for the detail view, including color definitions for training status (red, yellow, grey, green), styling for the "None" message, and optional department background colors.
 Includes visual indicators for training status.
-  **Path:** `OrgChartNextGen/force-app/main/default/lwc/employeeDetailNextGen/employeeDetailNextGen.css`

 ## Deployment Instructions

 1. **Verify `sfdx-project.json`**
-   Confirm that the `packageDirectories` property in your `sfdx-project.json` file points to `"OrgChartNextGen"`, like this:
+   Confirm that the `packageDirectories` property in your `sfdx-project.json` file points to `"OrgChartNextGen"`:
    ```json
    {
        "packageDirectories": [